Ontracon/otc-install-action/README.md

 # otc-install-action

-Install necessary tools on runner if not preinstalled
+Install necessary tools on runner if not preinstalled.

-Supports:
+Installs the following packages when not installed:

+-   terraform
+-   tflint
+-   inspec
 -   checkov
--   azure cli
+-   repl (open)
+-   xml tools (open)